Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

 ### Acknowledgements

--   My Mentor, Excellence, for all the kind advice and helpful feedback.
+-   My Mentor, Excellence Ilesanmi, for all the kind advice, helpful feedback and recommended tools.

--   My academic supervisor and lecturer, Rachel, for the great lessons, kind advice and helpful feedback.
+-   My academic supervisor and lecturer, Rachel Thurlong, for the great lessons, kind guidance, helpful feedback and recommended tools.

 -   Tutor support at Code Institute for their support.